 There are many methods to transfer files from iOS devices to Mac computers, like using a USB cable, iCloud, or AirDrop.
 However, the easiest and fastest way is using the AirDrop feature.
 It allows you to share photos from iPhone to Mac wirelessly with ease.
 You can transfer photos, videos, etc., between Apple devices in no time.

 How To Share Photos From iPhone To Mac Wirelessly

 Enable AirDrop On Mac

-It’s not difficult to share photos from iPhone to Mac wirelessly using AirDrop feature.
-First, launch Finder on Mac and click AirDrop on the left sidebar.
-If you can’t find AirDrop once you open Finder, you can click Go on the Finder menu bar.
-On the bottom of the AirDrop window, make sure you set “Allow me to be discovered by: …” to Everyone or Contact only.
+It’s not difficult to share photos from iPhone to Mac wirelessly using the AirDrop feature.
+First, launch Finder on your Mac and click AirDrop on the left sidebar.
+If you can’t find AirDrop once you open Finder, you can click Go to the Finder menu bar.
+At the bottom of the AirDrop window, ensure you set “Allow me to be discovered by: …” to Everyone or Contact only.

 Select Photos On iPhone

-Once you tap the Mac name on iPhone’s AirDrop list, a popup message will appear on your Mac.
-You can choose “Accept” button to allow iPhone transferring photos to your Mac.
-Otherwise, tap on “Decline” button if you want to cancel it.
+Once you tap on the Mac name on your iPhone’s AirDrop list, a popup message will appear on your Mac.
+You can choose the “Accept” button to allow your iPhone to transfer photos to your Mac.
+Otherwise, tap on the “Decline” button if you want to cancel it.

 For Your Information: AirDrop Requirements

 AirDrop is a very useful feature to share files between Apple devices faster and much easier.
 You can share files without cable or a series of complicated steps.
 However, it also has some limits—MacBook Pro late 2008.
 MacBook Air late 2010, iMac early 2009, etc., can only use AirDrop to transfer files from Mac to Mac.